YPYT/YukaToshima_T1A3/README.md

    ```
    Press Enter to create a local clone.

    3. Now you have application files in the directory.
-Move to "Terminal_App_todo_list" directory, then follow the "Dependencies required by the application to operate" below.
+Move to "Terminal_App_todo_list" directory, then follow the "How to use this app" below.

 - ### **Dependencies required by the application to operate**